aws-samples/amazon-ebs-migration-utility/README.md

 ## Next Steps

-We are actively iterating on this program to add more features and functionality.
+We are actively iterating on this project to add more features and functionality.
 We'd love to get your input and hear from you.
-See [CONTRIBUTING](CONTRIBUTING.md)
+See [CONTRIBUTING](CONTRIBUTING.md) for details on how you could help.

 ## License